freelancerwebro/logs-service/README.md

 API usage:
 ```
-- GET `/count`: Fetch information about the log counter
+- GET `/logs/count`: Fetch information about the log counter
-- DELETE `/delete`: Truncate the log database
+- DELETE `/logs`: Delete all logs
 ```

 In order to import the logs the following command has to be run in the PHP container: